jp-quant/AlgorithmicTrading-Academic-Project-/README.md

 9. **STRATEGY:** This is where most high-end quantitative contents reside.
 Strategy inherits all the classes/components above, as it can observe and capture latest financial data having access to our DataFrame, on top of montoring our portfolio.
 Calculations performed periodically during trading can all be made in this most valuable component.

-The goal of trading financial markets quantitatively is to continuously perform necessary calculations and adjustments in position sizings, allocations, market predictions and risk management through market analysis, etc. This imply the majority of quantitative decision making and calculations reside within Strategy & Portfolio components.
+The goal of trading financial markets quantitatively is to continuously perform necessary calculations and adjustments in position sizings, allocations, market predictions and risk management through market analysis, etc. This implies the majority of quantitative decision making and calculations reside within Strategy & Portfolio components.
 Future live testing implementations will require major updates on the Broker component.

 ##  Components Breakdown/How-To-Use
 #### Getting Started